AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 #### Level 3: Healing Bloom

 You have learned how to connect with the healing power of flowers.
 As a Bonus Action, you can expend a use of your Wild Shape and choose a point within 30 feet of yourself.
-You create a Petal Bloom, a 10-foot-radius sphere centered on that point that lasts for 1 minute, or until you have the Incapacitated condition or die.
+You create a Petal Bloom, a 10-foot-radius sphere centered on that point that lasts for 1 minute, or until you have the Unconscious Condition or die.
 When you do, roll a number of d4s equal to your Wisdom modifier plus your Proficiency Bonus, and add the dice together.
 The total is the number of Hit Points you can distribute to creatures in that sphere.
 You decide the number of Hit Points that are restored to each of those creatures, deducting the healing from the total.

 Whenever you would normally roll one or more dice to restore Hit Points with a spell to a creature that is within the area of one of your Petal Blooms, don't roll those dice for the healing; instead use the highest number possible for each die.

 <!-- You have learned how to connect with the healing power of blooming flowers.
 As a Bonus Action, you can expend a use of your Wild Shape channel to create a Bloom.
 Choose a point within 30 feet of yourself, and flowers appear in a 10-foot-radius sphere centered on that point.
 Then roll a number of d4s equal to your Wisdom modifier plus your Proficiency Bonus, and add the dice together.
 The total is the number of Hit Points you can distribute to creatures in that sphere.
 You decide the number of Hit Points that are restored to each of those creatures, deducting the healing from the total. -->

 <!-- You have learned how to connect with the healing power of blooming flowers.
 As a Bonus Action, you can expend a use of your Wild Shape channel to create a Bloom.
 Choose a point within 30 feet of yourself, and flowers appear in a 10-foot-radius sphere centered on that point for 1 minute.
 If a creature starts its turn within your Bloom, it regains a number of Hit Points equal to 1d4 plus your Spellcasting Modifier. -->

 #### Level 6: Petals on the Wind